 - “Target company-based searches”: Looking for a (Job title) in a specific organization.
 Flagging your availability by displaying that you’re open to new opportunities will have little impact – positive or negative – on your visibility for these types of searches.

 - “Skills-based searches”: Looking for a senior executive with – for example – experience of M&A, P&L responsibility, and a background in financial services.
 Here, the recruiter will type in a set of criteria, and LinkedIn will return results.
 The critical point is that recruiters will not search for “Actively Seeking” or similar – it will not be relevant to the job specification.

 As a result, if you’ve given over space on your profile to flagging up your availability, you’ve wasted space that could be better used.
-You’ve watered down your positioning.
+You’ve watered down your positioning and squandered precious space that could have been better used for relevant terms.
 If you want to be considered for a Chief Marketing Officer role, for example, you want your profile to be optimized around skills that LinkedIn associates with CMOs.
 Saying things like “I’m a job seeker” takes your profile away from that core objective.

 Let me give you the most extreme example of this.
 Some people use these phrases within the tagline (the brief personal statement at the top of your profile).
 The LinkedIn search algorithm pays a lot of attention to your tagline – you need it to be stuffed with the keywords that you wish to be considered for.
 The tagline of your profile has a maximum of 120 characters.
 The phrase “Actively seeking new opportunities” will take up more than 25% of those characters – space that can be used for keywords that a recruiter might actually look for.